 I don’t know where to start my CELBAN Writing report for Task 2.
 Are you going to give me a topic and send you 250-500 words report?
 I’m confused.
 Please send me the step-by-step process because i don’t have any idea, and i’m not expert with the online process of study.
 Please help me.
 Thank you

-Every once in a while I post a report written by an IEN for CELBAN Writing during the CELBANPrep Writing Level One and Two .
+Every once in a while I post a report written by an IEN for CELBAN Writing during the CELBANPrep Writing .
 Today I am posting this sample to show you that it is possible to write a complete, detailed and organized report in 20 minutes.
 This one was posted with only one small error.
 Here is my comment:

 Wow, R! … Perfect!
 How was the timing?
 She replied: